KaisBergaoui/hello_blink_stm32/README.md

 ## 📘 Notes

-* BSP VCONM & UART configuration may vary depending on your board.
+* BSP VCOM & UART configuration may vary depending on your board.
 * Stack sizes may need adjusting depending on CubeIDE defaults.
 * If using a custom board, verify the LED pin mapping.
 * FreeRTOS requires proper interrupt priority configuration—CubeMX handles this automatically.